e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ## Changelog

+#### 1.8.0 - 20250724

+-   Changed widget attribute setup to not require captions for the main button or for menu items.
+-   Added classname 'menu-item-open' for menu expand icons.
+-   Added classname 'menu-item-icon' for menu caption icons.
+-   Added support for Atlas Core 4 css custom properties (variables).
+-   Fixed handling click events for the dropdown in both button and link render mode.

 #### 1.7.0 - 20250304

 -   Added the _Render mode_ attribute for selecting whether the root trigger element should be rendered as a button or a link.